 But then, I didn’t see her.

 You see, Gloria doesn’t speak much english…no, wait, she doesn’t speak any english.
-Even though our fellowship is home to many native Spanish speakers, her daughter-in-law, wanting her to hear the gospel in her native tongue took her to a couple different Spanish speaking churches.
+Even though our church is home to many native Spanish speakers, her daughter-in-law, wanting her to hear the gospel in her native tongue took her to a couple different Spanish speaking churches.

 I don’t think she liked them.
 I am sure the Hispanic brothers and sisters were very well meaning and truly loved the Lord, but listen to what Gloria said, “I want to go back to Calvary Chapel because that’s where I sense the presence of God.”